 - Private equity

-In addition, the firm offers a supplemental Special Opportunities strategy, which may include frequent trading to take advantage of time-sensitive, short-term opportunities, including macroeconomic opportunities, market technical opportunities and stock-specific opportunities.
+In addition, the firm offers a supplemental Special Opportunities strategy, which may include frequent trading to take advantage of time-sensitive, short-term opportunities in stocks, business development companies and exchange-traded funds (ETFs), including macroeconomic opportunities, market technical opportunities and stock-specific opportunities.

 Fees Cerity Partners charges for its services

-In some cases, the firm will charge performance-based fees as well.
+In some cases, Cerity Partners will charge performance-based fees as well.
 Those fees reflect individual negotiations with the clients who will pay them.

 Cerity Partners disciplinary disclosures